Bousine/Google-Keep-Clone/README.md

-# Google-Keep-Clone
+# Lightning Notes
-A clone of the popular note-taking app, Google Keep, using vanilla Javascript.
+✏📜 A super fast & minimalistic note taker app, built using vanilla Javascript and some beautiful CSS.✏📜